-A dermatome functionally represents how sensory information (i.e., pain) travels from a particular skin receptor type (i.e., nociceptor) to the corresponding peripheral nerves that, in turn, connect to specific spinal nerves (cervical; C1–C8, thoracic: T1–T12, lumbar: L1–L5 and sacral: S1–S5), reaching the spinal cord where the signals ultimately ascend to the brain.
+A dermatome functionally represents how sensory information (e.g., pain) travels from a particular skin receptor type (e.g., nociceptor) to the corresponding peripheral nerve then connects to a specific spinal nerve (cervical; C1–C8, thoracic: T1–T12, lumbar: L1–L5 and sacral: S1–S5), reaching the spinal cord where the signals ultimately ascend to the brain.

 |||Maranduca MA,Branisteanu D,Serban DN,Branisteanu DC,Stoleriu G,Manolache N,Serban IL, Synthesis and physiological implications of melanic pigments.
 Oncology letters.
 2019 May; [PubMed PMID: 30944614]|